Sustainability & CSR > Sustainability Strategy >

 Plastic

-• Progressively introduced biodegradable food containers, carriers and cutlery at our F&B outlets
+• Progressively introduced biodegradable products at our F&B outlets

 • Plastic bottles and beverage containers are sorted and recycled by an external party

-• Used reusable containers for food preparation in kitchens
+• Reusable containers for food preparation in kitchens

 • Replaced plastic and styrofoam takeaway containers with reusable food containers for employees who require takeaway meals from the staff cafeterias due to their job functions